mgarythomas/mgarythomas.github.io/content/architecture/_index.md

 ## What is architecture?

-I am not sure, I have heard so many subjective definitions.
+I have heard so many subjective definitions.

-The most consistent elements of the definition relate to it being a shared understanding of a system or systems and their components.
+The most consistent elements of these definition relate to it being a shared understanding of a system or systems and their components.
 This means that features of an architecture would also include:
 - The structure of the various components including the infrastructure they require
 - The relationships between the components how they integrate and the means of interaction and communication
 - The standards, principles and guidelines governing the design and evolution of the system